Speech & Debate

 The most important step is to have a frank conversation within the family whether or not the student will be able to commit the significant preparation and competition time required.
 Competition is also expensive, although the team can offer some assistance with fees (See “Fee Assistance” below).
-New students must complete the enrollment packet and turn it in at the first team meeting in September.
+New students must complete the enrollment packet and turn it no later than the first team meeting in September.

-Enrollment packets will be distributed at "Wildcat Day" in August and includes: Team Contract, transportation permission forms A/B, Release of Liability form
+For the 2020-2021 competition season, enrollment packets will be available electronically on the Westview webpage- the packet includes: Team Contract, transportation permission forms A/B, Release of Liability form

 How much will it cost to be on the team?

 *New members pay a one-time fee of $125 before attending his or her first tournament with cash, or checks made out to Westview High School.
 All fees are turned in to Shinta Mohamad, Westview Bookkeeper.
 On-line payment is also available through ParentVue using the Synergy software.

 *$85 District yearly activity fee (covers coaching stipend)

 *$25 National Speech and Debate Association student membership fee (one-time fee)